syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ## Customize Automatic Timescale Update action

 In the Gantt Chart component, the schedule timeline will be automatically updated when the tasks date values are updated beyond the project start date and end date ranges.
-This can be enabled or disabled using the `UpdateTimescaleView` property.
+This can be enabled or disabled using the `GanttTimelineSettings.UpdateTimescaleView` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt